Flat-Earther/MyCertificates/README.md

 # 🏆 Certificates of Achievement

 Welcome to my certifiactes section.
-Here I will share all of my Certificates that I have got from websites, universities, courses, and other flatporms.
+Here I will share all of my Certificates that I have got from websites, universities, courses, and other platforms.
 These certificates are a testament to my dedication, expertise, and continuous learning in various programming languages, frameworks, and technologies.